lukaszliniewicz/easy_xtts_trainer/README.md

 # Easy XTTS Trainer

 This command line app was designed to work with [Pandrator](https://github.com/lukaszliniewicz/Pandrator), but can be used on its own.
-Pandrator provides a GUI and a way to load and test the models immediately.
+Pandrator provides a GUI and a way to load and test the models immediately, and it has an installer as well as portable packages that include this tool and its dependencies.

 ## Table of Contents
 - [Installation](#installation)